chuuhtetnaing/dbt-teach-in/dbt_teach_in/analysis/docs/analysis.md

 # Example Snapshots Use Case
 ---
-Using Snapshot table to see the before vs after as fix
+Using Snapshot table to see the before vs after a fix

 ![using_snapshots](assets/using_snapshots.png)

-## SQL Query used
+## SQL Query used for the Chart above
 > _Note: did not bother optimising :P_

 ```